psenough/NPlusPlusAssistant/README.md

 * list all palettes on backup and select one to install or delete

+* display number of custom palettes installed (and warn of maximum when reached)

 ## Stuff it'll eventually do:

-* display maximum palette install count

-* link to online palette editor

 * download soundpacks and select one to replace the current one